cardano-foundation/developer-portal/docs/stake-pool-guide/grafana-dashboard.md

 Notifications

-Send To - Choose your notofication channel, which in my case is "Alert"
+Send To - Choose your notification channel, which in my case is "Alert"

 Message - type in your alert message that should appear in the email